iiroki/json-rpc-x/README.md

   which means the server is compatible with existing JSON RPC clients.

 - **Modern & lightweight:**
-  Built with .NET 8 and zero external dependencies!.
+  Built with .NET 8 and zero external dependencies!

 - **Dependency injection capabilities:**
   Utilizes .NET's well-established dependency injection system.